pforret/jekyll.forret.com/_posts/2005/2005-01-09-podcast-for-business-authenticated-podcatching.md

 ---

 Podcasting is still in its infancy.
-A lot of podcasts programs are about podcasters podcasting, on how they do it and why it&#8217;s so great.
+A lot of podcasts programs are about podcasters podcasting, on how they do it and why it's so great.
 This is rather normal, since it is still new, and on the producing side a lot of (technical) issues still need to be addressed.
 I also hear the occasional _"It's 9AM.
 It's raining.
 I haven't got a clue what to say next."_ podcast.
-But shows like IT Conversations, [BBC&#8217;s &#8220;In Our Time&#8221;](https://www.bbc.co.uk/radio4/history/inourtime/mp3_podcast.shtml) and The Dawn and Drew Show where the possibilities lie.
+But shows like IT Conversations, [BBC's &#8220;In Our Time&#8221;](https://www.bbc.co.uk/radio4/history/inourtime/mp3_podcast.shtml) and The Dawn and Drew Show where the possibilities lie.
 This is high value content.
 It is clear that at some point people will start making money with podcasting.

 Adam Curry dreams about a public figure like Howard Stern joining the podcast movement.